lutris/docs/InstallingDrivers.md

 ### NVIDIA:

-_**Warning**: Please ensure your graphics card is supported by modern NVIDIA driver before installing._
+_**Warning**: Please ensure your graphics card is supported by a modern NVIDIA driver before installing._
 _For a list of supported GPUs click here: https://www.nvidia.com/Download/driverResults.aspx/149138/en-us_

 A proprietary driver and support for Vulkan are required for games to function properly.